auth0-samples/auth0-angularjs-sample/README.md

-# Auth0 - Angular 1.x Sample
+# Auth0 - Angular 1.x

 This repo provides samples which demonstrate how to use Auth0 in Angular 1.x applications.